DecisionsDev/odm-embedded-jse-exec/docs/STEPS.md

-# How to promote a ruleapp archive for embedded execution with ODM
+# How to promote a decision service project for embedded execution with ODM

 ![Concept of operations](ODM-embedded-jse-exec.jpg "Concept of operations")